What Is Laser Hair Removal?

 How Long Is Recovery Time?

 The application of laser energy to the skin results in a pink color and, on occasion crusting in the area will develop lasting a few days.
 Discomfort similar to a sunburn may be noted over the first 24-hour period and in extensive cases, non-prescription pain medication may be used.
 In certain instances, especially in darker pigmented skinned individuals, temporary pigmentation changes may be noted.
 One may notice hair within the follicle for up to two weeks after therapy.
-However, this will fall out leaving smooth, hair-free skin.

 Request an Appointment in Sacramento, CA